JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_16.md

 ## § 4.
 Magnitude of the Tertiary Space Level

-If we supply the fourth number of our one-to-one-hundred expanding space ratio, we will have, in terms of "scale inches," the following: one inch is to eight feet, as eight feet is to 800 feet, and as 800 feet is to 80,000 feet.
+If we supply the fourth number of our one-to-one-hundred expanding space ratio, we will have, in terms of “scale inches,” the following: one inch is to eight feet, as eight feet is to 800 feet, and as 800 feet is to 80,000 feet.
 Suppose we make this last number a little more manageable by converting it to miles.
 We can keep it conveniently even by dividing by 5,000 feet (instead of 5,280 feet) and this will give us a distance of 16 miles.
 This means that the transverse diameter of the Tertiary Space Level is symbolized by a distance of 16 miles.

 If this is the case, then the diameter of the total universe we have considered up to this point is approximately twice 16 miles, or 32 miles.
 How can we attempt to visualize a 32-mile cube?
 Well, we might try to think of a rather large city that had a surface area measuring 32 miles by 32 miles, and then try to project this surface 32 miles high.
 This cubic city is to the 1,600-foot city block, as the Tertiary Space Level is to the Secondary.
 And inside the block we still have the living room (the Primary Space Level), and inside the living room we still have the tennis ball (the grand universe).